lewistaylor21/mondayapp/README.md

 When items are created, updated, or deleted, the app automatically:
 - Recalculates billing for affected items
 - Updates monthly billing columns
+- Updates bill dates when Date Received or Free Days change
 - Triggers invoice generation when needed

 ### Manual Triggers